r-pogo/vade_mecum/Testing/ISTQB/Podstawy_testowania.md

 The following list of work products is not exhaustive:

-• Test planning work products include: test plan, test schedule, risk register, and entry and exit criteria.
+• `Test planning work products include`: test plan, test schedule, risk register, and entry and exit criteria.
 Risk register is a list of risks together with risk likelihood, risk impact and information about risk mitigation.
 Test schedule, risk register and entry and exit criteria are often a part of the test plan.

-• Test monitoring and control work products include: test progress reports, documentation of control directives and risk information.
+• `Test monitoring and control work products include`: test progress reports, documentation of control directives and risk information.
 All kinds of reports such as test progress reports and test summaries - In other words, who is working on what report?

-• Test analysis work products include: (prioritized) test conditions (e.g., acceptance criteria), and defect reports regarding defects in the test basis (if not fixed directly).
+• `Test analysis work products include`: (prioritized) test conditions (e.g., acceptance criteria), and defect reports regarding defects in the test basis (if not fixed directly).
 What are the test conditions again?
 It means a testable aspect of a component or a system identified as a basis for testing.
 In plain English, you can break down requirements into logical chunks,